 All university paychecks and direct deposit notices include information regarding pay period, year-to-date earnings, deductions, and benefits.
 For more information on understanding your paystub, please visit Payroll Services.

 The university uses two methods to pay its employees: paychecks and direct deposit.
 Employees are urged to participate in the direct deposit program as a means of avoiding problems with lost or stolen checks as well as unclaimed or uncashed checks.
 Employees who receive paper paychecks or paper direct deposit forms receive these items through the U.S. mail at the address indicated on their W-4 forms.

-More information about methods of employee payment can be found on the Payroll Services website.
+More information about methods of employee payment can be found on Payroll Services.

 Paychecks that are unclaimed or uncashed by employees become a form of abandoned property and must be reported annually to the D.C.
 Government Unclaimed Property Unit if they remain unclaimed for a period of over one year from date of issue.
 Payroll Services will notify employees who have not claimed or cashed their paychecks in an attempt to reissue the payment before turning it over to the D.C. government.
 Supervisors should contact Payroll Services for information regarding any unclaimed paychecks.